 - 1 teaspoon salt

 - 1/4 teaspoon pepper

-- In a large nonstick skillet, cook onions in butter over medium-low heat for 30 minutes or until very tender.
+- In a large nonstick skillet, cook onions in butter over medium-low heat until very tender, 30 minutes.
 Meanwhile, line unpricked pastry shell with a double thickness of heavy-duty foil.

 - Bake at 450° for 6 minutes.
 Remove foil; cool on a wire rack.
 Reduce heat to 425°.

 - Spoon onions into pastry shell.
 In a small bowl, whisk the egg substitute, milk, salt and pepper; pour over onions.
-Bake for 30-35 minutes or until a knife inserted near the center comes out clean.
+Bake until a knife inserted near the center comes out clean, 30-35 minutes.
 Let stand for 5-10 minutes before cutting.
 Yield: 8 servings.

 Originally published as Sweet Onion Pie in Light & Tasty April/May 2007, p47